I got involved in an autism discussion this morning and what a mistake that was.

 The eyes are used to see and I don’t need to see you to hear you.
 I tend to divert my eyes down and tilt my head toward the speaker.
 In my world, I have just given you my ear.
 I am trying to show you that you have my full attention.
 My gaze is down so nothing can distract me, and my ear is pointed at you so I can hear you more clearly.
 The fact that this is seen as rude by most people is astounding to me because I can think of no higher compliment than to be shown that you are the sole focus of ones attention.
 So eye contact it is.
 Just know that I am hearing less when I look at you because my brain is now trying to block the visuals so I can still hear you without the distractions.

 I search for patterns in all things; numerical, audible, visual.
 I find patterns in everything and they bring me great comfort.
 I prefer even numbers because they make sense to me.
 Equal halves of a whole.
-Odd numbers actually make me mad.
-I have found little tricks that help me deal with numbers or other amounts that might bring me anxiety, but sometimes it makes me look like I’m delaying or struggling to think of a lie.
-What I’m doing is trying to fit everything you’ve said into my brain and process it so I can understand your meaning fully.
+Odd numbers actually make me mad; so much so that I have found little tricks that help me deal with numbers or other amounts that might bring me anxiety.
+Sometimes it makes me look like I’m delaying or struggling to think of a lie but what I’m actually doing is trying to fit everything you’ve said into my brain and process it so I can understand your meaning fully.
 I am not ignoring you, and I am not distracted.

 I love hockey as it appeals to my pattern-seeking nature.
 Players start out everywhere on the ice, then the plays start to form.
 The players move into different positions, passing the puck.
 I see images and patterns forming.
 Visually, it’s a very stimulating game anyway, but it’s also just an exciting sport.